 Since clients receive both current and future benefits, why aren't more people taking advantage of cost segregation?
 The primary downside?
 Cost.

 A Cost Segregation engineering study can cost well over $10,000.
-However, our Titan Echo platform can allow CPAs to inexpensively verify the tax benefits and quickly complete a detailed study, if warranted.
+However, our Titan Echo's cost segregation software solution can allow CPAs to inexpensively verify the tax benefits and quickly complete a detailed study, if warranted.

 What is Involved in a Cost Segregation study?